Sdeakin93/Sdeakin93/README.md

 - Diversity
 - Dua Lipa

-Always willing to learn, always happy to talk through issues, big fan of pop culture.
+Always willing to learn, always wants to talk through issues, big fan of pop culture.

 <!--
 **Sdeakin93/Sdeakin93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.